kubevirt/kubevirt.github.io/_posts/2020-02-14-Advanced-scheduling-with-affinity-rules.md

 Remember that this is happening because:

 * There is a **mandatory** policy that only one replica of each application can run at the same time in the same zone.
-* There is a **soft policy** (preferred) that both applications should run on a non high perfomance node.
-However, since there are any of these nodes available it has been scheduled in the high perfomance server along with the database.
+* There is a **soft policy** (preferred) that both applications should run on a non high performance node.
+However, since there are any of these nodes available it has been scheduled in the high performance server along with the database.
 * Both applications must run in the same node

 > info "Information"
 > Note that uncordoning the node will not make the blackbox appliance and the Varnish Cache pod to come back to the previous node.